 - 20th – 21st century Latin American (including film)

-During the first year of graduate study, MA students in Hispanic Studies are strongly encouraged to take RL 901 Advanced Textual Analysis.
+During the first year of graduate study, MA students in Hispanic Studies are strongly encouraged to take RLRL 9901 Advanced Textual Analysis.

 Other Distribution Requirements

-MA candidates may receive a maximum of nine credits for courses taken in languages/literatures other than the primary language/literature of study, including courses on literary theory, history of the language, pedagogy, and linguistics.
-Included in this limit, up to six credits may be earned from courses in related areas of study, or from courses taken at other universities, with the approval of the advisor and the RLL Director of Graduate Studies in consultation with the faculty of the relevant section.
+MA candidates may receive a maximum of six credits for courses taken in our department in RLL language and literature courses other than the primary language/ literature of study, including courses in English in literary theory, the history of the Romance languages, pedagogy, and linguistics.
+Included in this limit are any credits (maximum of six) earned from courses in related areas of study taken in other Boston College academic departments or from courses taken at other universities: note that students should not enroll in any non-departmental course without the prior formal approval of their academic advisor and the RLL Director of Graduate Studies.

 The Independent Research Project (IRP)